I am an Innovation Engineer at ICARM, an NSF-funded MSRI on the campus of Carnegie Mellon University. Here is my CV.

 My research is in combinatorics, in particular cluster algebras and symmetric functions.
 I am particularly interested in combining frontier machine learning (ML) and artificial intelligence (AI) methods to discover new combinatorial interpretations, bijections, and algorithms.
 I spend the majority of my time addressing open questions involving mutation-invariant and hereditary properties of quivers, as well as statistics and bijections on Dyck paths and Young tableaux.
+I am also the creator and maintainer of the Quiver Mutation Database.

 My Erdos number is 4 (in two different ways):